MASTERPC-CIA/puntopymes/wp-content/plugins/portfolio-gallery/readme.txt

 *   Content Slider
 *   Lightbox Gallery

-*    Sorting & Category for every view of portfolio gallery
+*    Sorting & Category for every view of portfolio gallery.
-*    Unlimited amount of images or videos to be added to the Portfolio Gallery
+*    Unlimited amount of images or videos to be added to the Portfolio Gallery.
-*	 Possibility of adding various portfolios
+*	 Possibility of adding various portfolios.
-*    Possibility of adding various images or videos for each portfolio gallery
+*    Possibility of adding various images or videos for each portfolio gallery.
-*    Image, title and description to the Portfolio Gallery
+*    Image, title and description to the Portfolio Gallery.
-*    Possibility to add URL to tailor specific pages to the Portfolio Gallery
+*    Possibility to add URL to tailor specific pages to the Portfolio Gallery.
 *    Possibility to use different Portfolios / Galleries for different pages
 *    Autogenerated shortcode for the easier process of adding the Portfolio / Gallery to the posts/pages/templates
 *    Possibility to add Portfolio / Gallery in widgets right from widgets admin panel